LLB Law (M100)

 Law facilitates and constrains every aspect of our lives.
 This degree will give you both the foundations of legal knowledge and an opportunity to explore the most challenging legal questions facing today's global society.

-An embedded law clinic and growing opportunities for work on real-life cases mean unique opportunities to put theory into practice.
+You will have unique opportunities to put theory into practice via an embedded law clinic and growing opportunities for work on real-life cases.
 A strong academic experience, combined with vocational development, makes our students highly sought after by employers.

 Our ambition is for you to graduate equipped for any future career with a rich, ethically grounded appreciation of law in business and society, and an ability to demonstrate excellent legal, analytical and reasoning skills.